 According to the survey by Funderbeam, the amount of startups per capita in Estonia was 6 times higher than European average.
 This means Estonia has one of the most exciting startup scenes in the world.
 This again is supported by the government - with the Startup Visa and the Startup Estonia governmental initiatives aimed to supercharge the enriching and diverse multicultural international teams of Estonian startup ecosystem.

-In the internet age, five companies - Skype, Playtech, Wise (TransferWise), Bolt (Taxify) and Pipedrive - have been built in Estonia that have been valued at over $1.000.000.000 without opening themselves to the stock market.
+In the internet age, six companies - Skype, Playtech, Wise (TransferWise), Bolt (Taxify), Pipedrive and Veriff - have been built in Estonia that have been valued at over $1.000.000.000 without opening themselves to the stock market.
 This means Estonia has the biggest number of unicorns per capita in the world.
-In addition, UK-based unicorn Zego has an Estonian co-founder CEO and US-based ID.me has an Estonian co-founder CTO.
+In addition, unicorns Zego, ID.me and Gelato have co-founders from Estonia.

 Estonia is one of the safest countries, placing 11th in the world and 2nd in EU thanks its to very low crime rate (World Population Review).